RESUME ADVICE

 Here’s an overview of the most common resume types and when to use them:

-Reverse-chronological resume format
+Reverse-chronological resume

-Functional resume format
+Functional resume

 The functional resume format is mainly focused on your skill set.
-It’s the perfect choice if you’re looking for your first job or career change, or if you’re trying to steer the employer’s focus away from a gap in your employment history.
+It’s the perfect choice if you’re looking for your first job or a career change, or if you’re trying to steer the employer’s focus away from a gap in your employment history.

 The great thing about the skill-based format is that it groups your abilities in categories and presents them in a great and easy-to-read way.

-Hybrid resume format
+Hybrid resume

 The hybrid resume format combines the best of both worlds.
 It includes both a reverse chronological work history section and a highly detailed skill section.